Thank you for getting in touch!

 Decentralization

 The combination of Blockchain and IoT offers numerous benefits including the possibility of smart devices functioning autonomously with no need for a centralized authority.
+IoT blockchain technology provides a decentralized and secure framework for the Internet of Things, tackling significant challenges such as cybersecurity, scalability, and trust.
+Decentralized systems distribute authority and decision-making across multiple nodes, enhancing security and transparency in IoT networks.
 Traditional IoT systems typically depend on a hub-and-spoke or client-server architecture, which is a sort of centralized authority.

 When an IoT platform is built on a decentralized network provided by Blockchain technology, the system is governed by smart contracts.
 This eliminates the need for a central authority, potentially reducing bottlenecks and inefficiencies in the IoT system.